How to apply for brown tourist signs for tourist attraction or facility located directly off a road managed by Highways England.

 - retail outlets

 - garden centres (including those with food outlets, play areas and additional retail outlets)

 You should use this process for attractions and facilities accessed directly from roads managed by Highways England.
 Check the roads managed by Highways England before you apply.

 Signage design and installation does take time.
 Unforeseen factors, such as the presence of underground cables or pipes that need diverting, can cause delays.
 Please allow at least 9 months from start to finish.

-- Complete section A of Annex C of firstname.lastname@example.org. and send it to the Highways England at
+- Complete the email@example.com. and send it to Highways England at

 - Highways England will consider your eligibility against the criteria and liaise with any other relevant authorities as needed.